Laurab-io/CodeCraft-Library/README.md

 # CodeCraft-Library
-An advanced application built to keep track of all the books in a library.
-Built using NodeJS and MongoDB for the CodeCraft School of Technology.
+This is a full stack library application designed to help keep track of all the books in a library, allowing users to check books in and out, and to see when the books they want will be available again.
+It is built using NodeJS, Bootstrap, MongoDB, and the MEAN stack.